habnabit/pycon2014/description.rst

 Objectives
 ==========

+The most basic objective of the talk is to show the attendees that it doesn't have to be so hard to parse stream protocols.
+It's unlikely that 30 or 45 minutes would be enough to explain the topic in sufficient detail to everyone, though an attentive and excited attendee could likely come away with this knowledge.

-Attendees should come away understanding the basics of how to parse a stream protocol using Parsley and how to build either an application- or library-level interface on top.
-In the case of library-level interfaces, attendees should also come away knowing how to make an extensible interface that doesn't require subclassing from the library's user.
+Ideally, attendees will come away understanding the basics of how to parse a stream protocol using Parsley and how to build either an application- or library-level interface on top.
+In the case of library-level interfaces, attendees will ideally also come away knowing how to make an extensible interface that doesn't require subclassing from the library's user.

-Note of course that this is very idealised--an attentive and excited attendee could likely come away with this knowledge, but it's unlikely that 30 or 45 minutes would be enough to explain the topic in sufficient detail to everyone.
-The true objective of the talk is to show the attendees that it doesn't have to be so hard to parse stream protocols.

 Description